 The Long Lake webcam overlooks Long Lake to the east of Park Rapids, Minnesota.
 Long Lake is approximately ten miles long and one half mile wide.
 Anglers can enjoy fishing for northern pike, walleye, largemouth bass and panfish in the many angles and bends in Long Lake.
 If you have an interest in Purple Martins, our webcam views the summer nesting place for the largest population of Purple Martins in Minnesota.

-The Red Bridge webcam overlooks the landmark Red Bridge as seen from the upper deck of the Red Bridge Inn.
-The Red Bridge is located in Red Bridge Park on Beach Road near downtown Park Rapids MN.
-The Red Bridge connects to the Heartland Trail and provides a walking trail to Heartland Park and picnic areas.
-The Red Bridge webcam is owned and operated by the Park Rapids Downtown Business Association and is hosted by the Red Bridge Inn.
+The Red Bridge Park webcam overlooks the Red Bridge Park as seen from the upper deck of the Red Bridge Inn.
+The bridge is located east of Beach Road near the Red Bridge Inn and downtown Park Rapids MN.
+The bridge connects to the Heartland Trail and provides a walking trail to Heartland Park and picnic areas.
+The Red Bridge Park webcam is owned and operated by the Park Rapids Downtown Business Association and is hosted by the Red Bridge Inn.

 Read comments sent in by our webcam viewers.